Kitchen Extension Builders in Battersea (SW11, SW8)

 Kitchen Extensions Tip for Battersea Homeowners

-Three patterns cover most of what we build in SW11.
-Single-storey rear extension is the most common.
-The Victorian terraces around Northcote Road, Lavender Hill, and the streets towards Battersea Park have classic dark galley kitchens that get transformed by 4-5 metre rear extensions with bifold doors and roof lanterns.
-Cost is £55,000-£90,000 including structural steelwork, foundations on Battersea clay (typically 1.2-1.5 metres), glazing, electrics, plumbing, and finishes.
-Build time 12-14 weeks.
-Wandsworth's permitted development process covers the standard 3-metre rear extension on terraces.
-Wraparound extension is the second pattern, common on the wider Victorian terraces with side returns of 1.0-1.5 metres.
-Combining the side return infill with a rear extension creates an open-plan kitchen-diner of 30-40 square metres.
-Cost is £75,000-£120,000.
-Build time 14-18 weeks.
+The most common project in Battersea is a single-storey rear extension on the Victorian terraces around Northcote Road, Lavender Hill, and the streets towards Battersea Park, classic dark galley kitchens transformed by 4-5 metres of new space with bifold doors and a roof lantern.
+The build includes structural steelwork, foundations on Battersea clay, glazing, electrics, plumbing, and finishes.
+Wandsworth's permitted development rules cover the standard 3-metre rear extension on terraces without a planning application.
+Wraparound extensions suit the wider Victorian terraces with side returns of 1.0-1.5 metres, combining the infill with a rear extension to create an open-plan kitchen-diner of 30-40 square metres.
 Party wall agreements with both neighbours are required because the side return shares a boundary wall.
-Side return only extension on terraces with shallow rear gardens runs £35,000-£55,000.
-Build time 8-12 weeks.
-Less common in Battersea than rear-only or wraparound but useful where the rear garden is too short for a 4-metre rear projection.
+Where the rear garden is too short for a 4-metre rear projection, a side return extension on its own takes 8-12 weeks.

 Kitchen Extensions in Battersea: What's Included